-Chariton Hills Conservation Bank is approved by the U.S. Fish & Wildlife Service (USFWS) to provide mitigation offsets for impacts to the Indiana bat (Myotis sodalis) and northern long-eared bat (Myotis septentrionalis) in Missouri and, little brown bat (Myotis lucifugus).
+Chariton Hills Conservation Bank is approved by the U.S. Fish & Wildlife Service (USFWS) to provide mitigation offsets for impacts to the Indiana bat (Myotis sodalis) northern long-eared bat (Myotis septentrionalis) in Missouri and, little brown bat (Myotis lucifugus).

 A USFWS-approved conservation bank can provide mitigation offsets, in the form of preapproved credits, to third parties who have project impacts within the bank service area.
-The use of pre-approved conservation bank credits by clients can expedite permitting efforts, sever specific mitigation obligations, control costs and limit future Endangered Species Act (ESA) obligations.
+The use of preapproved conservation bank credits by clients can expedite permitting efforts, serve specific mitigation obligations, control costs and limit future Endangered Species Act (ESA) obligations.
 Conservation banks assist the USFWS and its conservation partners in meeting their conservation goals to effectively manage and protect these forest-dwelling threatened and endangered bats by conserving lands and consolidating smaller mitigation requirements into larger, more ecologically viable sites.

-The Chariton Hills Conservation Bank (CHCB) is protecting and managing over 1,300 acres of summer maternity habitat in Schuyler and Adair Counties in northeastern Missouri.
+The Chariton Hills Conservation Bank is protecting and managing over 1,300 acres of summer maternity habitat in Schuyler and Adair counties in northeastern Missouri.

 The Park Creek Station Wetland Mitigation Bank site was selected because we believe there is an excellent and unique potential to improve wetland, riparian and stream functions on a site with significant natural, cultural and open space values.
 Located where Park Creek punches through the Park Creek Hogback, the site has excellent restoration potential of wetland, riparian and stream resources of the type that are increasingly scarce along the northern Front Range, where most streams of this sort no longer have their natural flows or follow their natural stream course.